Harry Hamlin says playing a gay man in a 1982 film hurt his career - Local News 8

 His career suffered until 1986 when his role as Michael Kuzak on the television show “L.A.
 Law” made him a TV star.

 He has since gone on to other acclaimed television roles including the hit AMC series “Mad Men.”
-He received an Emmy nomination for his role as Jim Culter in the series.
+He received an Emmy nomination for his role as Jim Cutler in the series.

 Hamlin said he remains proud of “Making Love.”